chainhubdev/zilliqa-laya-sdk/README.md

 ## npm style
 `npm i -S zilliqa-laya-sdk`

-## Layabox style
+## Layabox style (Recommended)
-With a standard Layabox project structure:
+Providing a standard Layabox project structure:

-Copy release/zilliqa-laya-sdk.js to bin/libs
+copy release/zilliqa-laya-sdk.js to bin/libs

-Copy release/zilliqa-laya-sdk.d.ts to libs
+copy release/zilliqa-laya-sdk.d.ts to libs

-You can check sample/ZilliqaJS for details.
+You can download LayaAir IDE and open sample/ZilliqaJS for details and press F5 to have a try.

 # Usage